relevantGRC/grc_portfolio/TEST_COVERAGE.md

 3. **Documentation**: Tests serve as living documentation of how your code should behave.
 4. **Maintainability**: Well-tested code is easier to refactor and maintain.
 5. **Security**: Tests help verify that security controls and access restrictions work correctly.
+6. **Compliance**: Good test coverage is often required for industry security certifications and compliance standards.

 ## Coverage Requirements